 The District will establish an annual schedule of meetings.
 This schedule shall be given to all staff at the beginning of every school year.
-Teachers may be required to remain after the end of the regular work day to attend meetings which start no later than 2:45 PM, without additional compensation.
+Educators may be required to remain after the end of the regular work day to attend meetings which start no later than 2:45 PM, without additional compensation.
 There shall be no more than three regular meetings each month, emergency meetings excluded.
-One of the three meetings may be up to one hour and fifteen minutes, the other two will be limited to 60 minutes.
+Each meeting will be limited to 60 minutes.
 Meetings include, but are not limited to, system wide, building, grade level, departmental and professional development meetings.
-Upon request of the Association, sufficient time will be provided during these meetings with the principal or house dean to discuss teacher concerns.
+Upon request of the Association, sufficient time will be provided during these meetings with the principal or house dean to discuss educator concerns.